andrew/ultimate-awesome/README.md

 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
+- [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
-- [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
-- [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
 - [awesome-pyproject](https://github.com/carlosperate/awesome-pyproject) - An Awesome List of projects using the pyproject.toml Python configuration file.
 - [Awesome-MCoT](https://github.com/yaotingwangofficial/Awesome-MCoT) - Multimodal Chain-of-Thought Reasoning: A Comprehensive Survey.
 - [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
+- [awesome-ai-memory](https://github.com/iaar-shanghai/awesome-ai-memory) - Awesome AI Memory | LLM Memory | A curated knowledge base on AI memory for LLMs and agents, covering long-term memory, reasoning, retrieval, and memory-native system design.
+Awesome-AI-Memory 是一个 集中式、持续更新的 AI 记忆知识库，系统性整理了与 大模型记忆（LLM Memory）与智能体记忆（Agent Memory） 相关的前沿研究、工程框架、系统设计、评测基准与真实应用实践。.
 - [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
 - [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - (TPAMI 2024) A Survey on Open Vocabulary Learning.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [awesome-devops-mcp-servers](https://github.com/rohitg00/awesome-devops-mcp-servers) - A curated list of awesome MCP servers focused on DevOps tools and capabilities.
 - [awesome-devbook](https://github.com/738/awesome-devbook) - 📕 국내 개발 도서 리스트.
+- [awesome-engineering-articles](https://github.com/ashishps1/awesome-engineering-articles) - A curated collection of 300+ engineering blog articles from top tech companies.
+Learn how the best engineering teams solve real-world problems at scale.
 - [Awesome-SOAR](https://github.com/correlatedsecurity/Awesome-SOAR) - A curated Cyber "Security Orchestration, Automation and Response (SOAR)" awesome list.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.
 - [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) - A curated list of papers and resources based on "Large Language Models on Graphs: A Comprehensive Survey" (TKDE).